The best Sony portrait lenses

 ||||||||||

 Of course, there are plenty of other options.
-Special mention for these other lenses:
+Special mention also goes to these other lenses:

 | Sony 85mm portrait alternatives | Focallength | Max.Aperture | Weight | Dim. (Ø x L) | Min.
 FocusDist. | Approx.price | Best price | |||